 “I tried to push for a debate format.
 Those on the other side have been calling organizations to debate you.
 A David from the Brady campaign won’t debate you and a Joshua Horwitz from the Coalition to Stop Gun Violence has agreed to come but won’t debate.”

-I will still end up giving a presentation at the school, but I think that it would be better for the students if they were exposed to representatives from both sides of the issue.
+I will still end up giving a presentation at the school, but I think that it would be better for the students if they were exposed to representatives from both sides of the issue and there would have been a larger audience.

 Unfortunately, this isn’t the first time recently that I have run into gun control groups being afraid to debate.
 I assume that the “David” mentioned above is David Gross, the president of the Brady Campaign.
 He also said something similar on the Geraldo Rivera Radio Show on January 11th this year (listen at 6:51 into the interview):